Faculty of Pain Medicine

 Original documents should not be submitted, only copies.

 Places are allocated to candidates in the first instance to applicants who, at the time of application, are citizens of Ireland or nationals of another Member State of the European Union, Stamp 4 Visa Holders and UK nationals.
-Please see Guidance Document and Marking Scheme for further details.
+Please see Guidance Document for further details.
 Please click here for updated information from the HSE NDTP regarding allocation of places on specialist training programmes” this is with effect from 10th November 2021.

 Please see press release here from the Minister of Health for further information.